semaphoreci/semaphore/docs/docs/using-semaphore/org-preflight.md

 <Available plans={['Scaleup']}/>

 Pre-flight checks are user-defined commands executed before the pipeline begins as part of the [pipeline initialization job](./pipelines#init-job).
-This page explains how to use to use this feature and shows some examples.
+This page explains how to use this feature and shows some examples.

 :::note